epccs/Driver/K3/README.md

 The set pulse applies a voltage to the coil and produces a current in a direction that will cause the Laplace force to move the solenoid into that physical location.
 The reset pulse applies an opposite polarity to the coil.
 Once in the location some other force (spring, permanent magnet, air pressure... ), will hold the solenoid in that place.

-The idea is to set one of E3, nE2, or nE3 to DISABLE.
+For this circuit, the idea is to set one of the E3, nE2, or nE3 to DISABLE.
 Then change A0, A1, A2.
 Once A0 ...
 A2 have been selected the action happens when E3, nE2, and nE3 are all set active.
 Use the following settings:

 ```
          A0 A1 A2 E3 nE2 nE1 : DESC